yard

 Tender foliage, such as boston fern fronds or coleus cuttings outdoors, needs lighter treatment.
 Use 0.5–1% mix and shorter contact times, then rinse with water.

-On herbs like basil leaves or cilantro clumps, spray only when pests show up and rinse thoroughly before harvest.
+On herbs like Basil leaves or cilantro clumps, spray only when pests show up and rinse thoroughly before harvest.
 Skip neem within 7 days of picking to keep flavors clean.

-• fiber_manual_recordThick leaves (snake plant): Standard strength, lower burn risk
+• fiber_manual_recordThick leaves (Snake Plant): Standard strength, lower burn risk

 • fiber_manual_recordFine leaves (ferns): Half-strength, quick rinse advised